trek10inc/lambda-error-hound/README.md

 ### List
 This is a convenience operation.
 It lists either Lambda functions or Cloudwatch log groups.

-`lambdaErrorHound list -f` lists all Lambda functions.
+`lambda-error-hound list -f` lists all Lambda functions.

-`lambdaErrorHound list -g` lists all CloudWatch log groups
+`lambda-error-hound list -g` lists all CloudWatch log groups

 ### Error